Jhinkz018/faroswap/README.md

 ## ⚙️ Features

-* ✅ Interactive CLI for swapping PHRS to other tokens (e.g. WETH, WBTC, USDC, USDT)
+* ✅ Interactive CLI for swapping PHRS to other tokens (e.g. WETH, WBTC, USDC, USDT, WPHRS)
 * 🔁 Supports batch swaps with user-defined repeat count
 * 🔄 Retries failed swaps automatically
 * ⏱ Timeout protection using `AbortController`
 * 🌐 Fetches real-time DODO routes with slippage control
 * 🔐 Uses `.env` file to load your private key securely
 * 🚪 Interactive menu with a quit option
+* 💧 Auto-add liquidity for the WPHRS/USDC pair

 ---